Asset Management RFP Template [Guide and Free Download]

 Some of them might need to ask you questions to complete the RFP.
 So, provide a communication channel where they can talk to your team.

-5. Evaluation and final decision
+5. Evaluation process and final decision

-For the evaluation process, the research team should collaborate with IT stakeholders and other relevant decision-makers to incorporate their opinions and insights.
+To complete this process, the research team should collaborate with IT stakeholders and other relevant decision-makers to incorporate their opinions and insights.

 Once you make the final decision, you should also communicate to all the vendors that the selection process is closed, whether you’ve decided to buy their solution or not.
 Use the same communication channel that you set in the previous stage.